 - 1 tsp ground black pepper

 - Place the bay leaves and cloves in the bottom of the Instant Pot, and then place the rack for the pork.

 - Rinse the pork under cold water and pat dry with paper towel.
 In a small bowl, combine salt, pepper, Mexican oregano, and cumin. *We’re using Mexican oregano because it complements this dish so much better than its Mediterranean counterpart.
 You can use either, but it is absolutely worth picking up some Mexican oregano.
 The flavor is outstanding.

-- Drizzle olive oil over pork and rub to coat evenly, then sprinkle with the dry mixture and rub in on all sides.
+- Drizzle a tablespoon of the avocado oil over pork and rub to coat evenly, then sprinkle with the dry mixture and rub in on all sides.
 Place the seasoned pork in the Instant Pot, fat side up, and top with chopped onions.

-- In a large measuring cup, mix the Swerve with the hot tap water and stir to dissolve.
-Add the orange and lime juice, garlic, and diced chile peppers (you can sub jalapenos if you like it hotter) and stir to combine, then pour over pork.
+- In a large measuring cup, mix the Lakanto Golden Sweetener with the hot tap water and stir to dissolve.
+Add the orange and lime juice, garlic, and diced Anaheim chile peppers (you can sub jalapenos if you like it hotter) and stir to combine, then pour over pork.